 The university will provide a face covering to students, faculty and staff prior to the fall semester.
 Hand sanitizer will be available in dispensing machines distributed throughout the university and in most departmental offices.
 Restrooms will always be supplied with soap and paper towels.
 The university will also supply initial sanitizing materials to departments free of charge.

 May I choose to only allow persons in my office who are wearing a face covering?

 Yes.
 University guidelines require that masks must be worn at all times in all campus buildings.
 Face coverings are optional if alone in an enclosed space such as a private office, or practice room.
 If working in an enclosed space, masks may be removed until another individual enters the workspace where social distancing cannot be maintained.
 More information is available on our Face Coverings at UTSA page.

 Will staff have the option to continue telecommuting if they do not feel safe on campus?

-Possibly.
-Return-to-work modalities are being explored for staff and faculty as well as flexible workplace policies.
+Return-to-work modalities are being finalized for faculty and staff, as well as flexible workplace policies.
 College and department leaders are actively planning how services will be delivered in the fall and the level of in-person support needed to deliver those services.